jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Income if land disposed of within 2 years
 (1) An amount that a person derives from disposing of residential land is income of the person if the person’s bright-line end date is within 2 years of their bright-line start date.
 Meaning of bright-line start date
 (2) A person’s bright-line start date for their disposal of residential land is given in column 3 of the following table if the condition in column 2 of the relevant row is met for the person and the disposal:The following table is small in size and has 3 columns.
 Column 1 is headed Row.
 Column 2 is headed Condition to be satisfied.
-Column 3 is headed Bright-line start date for person’s disposal of residential land.RowCondition to be satisfiedBright-line start date for person’s disposal of residential land1If none of the other rows applyThe date on which the instrument to transfer the land to the person was registered under the Land Transfer Act 20172Land outside New ZealandThe date on which the instrument to transfer the land to the person was registered under foreign laws of a similar nature to the Land Transfer Act 20173An instrument to transfer the land to the person was not registered before the person’s bright-line end dateThe date the person acquired an estate or interest in the land under section CB 15B4The land was acquired from another person on completion of a land development or subdivisionThe date the sale and purchase agreement for the developed or subdivided land was entered into5The land results from the person subdividing their land (the undivided land)The person’s bright-line start date for the undivided land6The land is a freehold estate converted from a lease with perpetual right of renewalThe date of the grant of the leasehold estate7A joint tenancy is converted to a tenancy in common or a tenancy in common is converted to a joint tenancyTo the extent the person’s share or notional share in the land is unchanged, the person’s bright-line start date for the land before the conversion8A change of trusteesWhere land is transferred from a trustee of a trust (trustee A) to another trustee of the trust (trustee B) as a result of a change in trustees, trustee B’s bright-line start date is the bright-line start date trustee A had for the landHow to use this table: Read column 2 from top to bottom to find the condition that applies.
+Column 3 is headed Bright-line start date for person’s disposal of residential land.RowCondition to be satisfiedBright-line start date for person’s disposal of residential land1If none of the other rows applyThe date on which the instrument to transfer the land to the person was registered under the Land Transfer Act 20172Land outside New ZealandThe date on which the instrument to transfer the land to the person was registered under foreign laws of a similar nature to the Land Transfer Act 20173An instrument to transfer the land to the person was not registered before the person’s bright-line end dateThe date the person acquired an estate or interest in the land under section CB 15B4The land was acquired from another person on completion of a land development or subdivisionThe date the sale and purchase agreement for the developed or subdivided land was entered into5The land results from the person subdividing their land (the undivided land)The person’s bright-line start date for the undivided land5BThe land results from the person subdividing land they co-ownThe date given by section CW 3C (Certain partitions or subdivisions of land)6The land is a freehold estate converted from a lease with perpetual right of renewalThe date of the grant of the leasehold estate7A joint tenancy is converted to a tenancy in common or a tenancy in common is converted to a joint tenancyTo the extent the person’s share or notional share in the land is unchanged, the person’s bright-line start date for the land before the conversion8A change of trusteesWhere land is transferred from a trustee of a trust (trustee A) to another trustee of the trust (trustee B) as a result of a change in trustees, trustee B’s bright-line start date is the bright-line start date trustee A had for the landHow to use this table: Read column 2 from top to bottom to find the condition that applies.
 For the condition in column 2 that is met, the person’s bright-line start date is the date in column 3 of that same row.
 Transfers of land to and from existing landowners
 (3) For the purposes of subsection (2), when a person who owns land (pre-existing land) has more land transferred to them (the transferred land) or transfers part of their pre-existing land (also the transferred land) to another person, the instrument of transfer for the transferred land is treated as being for the transferred land only and not being for the pre-existing land.
 Meaning of bright-line end date